 Why Would the Police Impound a Vehicle?

-In Arizona, the police will usually impound the vehicle if a driver is cited for certain criminal traffic violations.
-If the driver is charged with driving on a revoked license, driving on a suspended license, Extreme DUI or Aggravated DUI, among others, the vehicle that was being driven will almost certainly be impounded.
+We most frequently see cars impounded for driving on a suspended license.
 The scenario usually goes like this: the police officer initiates the traffic stop.
-Once the officer has determined that the driver is driving on a suspended license, or intoxicated, or has done something else to merit a vehicle impound, the officer will immediately impound the vehicle.
+Once the officer has determined that the driver is driving on a suspended license, the officer will immediately impound the vehicle.
 The officer will call a tow truck to come and take the vehicle.
 Even if the driver is not arrested and booked but instead cited and released, the vehicle will still be impounded and the hapless driver will need to find a ride home.

 How Long Will the Vehicle Be Impounded?

 A vehicle will be impounded for 30 days, but sometimes a driver can get the vehicle released early.
+See A.R.S.
+28-3512.
 For example, if a vehicle is impounded due to a driving on a suspended license charge, the driver can get the vehicle released sooner than 30 days if the driver provides proof that his or her driving privileges have been reinstated.
-If the impounded vehicle did not belong to the driver who was issued the citation, the actual owner can often retrieve the vehicle from impound almost any time as long as the owner has a valid license and insurance.
+If the impounded vehicle did not belong to the driver who was issued the citation, the actual owner can often retrieve the vehicle from impound almost any time as long as the owner has a valid license, registration and insurance.

 How Does the Owner Get the Vehicle Back?